 Can you hack through the webcam?

 Yes, it’s called camfecting.
-And they do it via Remote Access Trojans (RATs) – it’s a type of malware that lets the attacker manipulate and use the victim’s device remotely.
+And they do it via Remote Access Trojans (RATs) — a type of malware that lets the attacker manipulate and use the victim’s device remotely.